 We recently discussed HR’s failure to keep pace with a changing workplace and market for talent.
 If you missed that first piece, I recommend you start there.

 Although it sounds like a dire situation, there is a way forward.

-It is unacceptable for HR to lack a well thought out answer to questions about how a company will find, reward, and retain talent.
-Hours burned on manual administration of payroll, PTO, and other employee recordkeeping are a common source of HR’s failure to provide that answer.
+It is unacceptable for HR to lack well-thought-out answers to questions about how companies will find, reward, and retain talent.
+Hours burned on manual administration of payroll, PTO, and other employee record keeping are a common source of HR’s failure to provide those answers.